-A laminate arch top is not a lesser version of the carved arch top.
+Contrary to popular beliefs, a laminate arch top is not a lesser version of the carved arch top.
 They are two completely different instruments with different purposes.
 The laminate top is first and foremost an electric guitar.
 The overtones and acoustic nature of a carved arch top cause feedback at high volumes.
-The layers of a laminate subdue the overtones and reduce feedback, while adding warmth and breath to the amplified tone.
+The layers of a laminate top subdue the overtones and reduce feedback, while adding warmth and breath to the amplified tone.
 Many traditional arch top players prefer a laminate top for stage and touring.
 They are also great for late night song writing and tool shedding sessions.
-When played unplugged, laminates have an acoustic character all their own. ( It is said that Wes Montgomery developed his playing style by playing unplugged with his thumb, so his neighbors wouldn't complain.)
+When played unplugged, laminates have an acoustic character all their own.
+With attention to voicing, construction, and wood pairings, a truly unique instrument can be achieved.

 Intrigued by this style of instrument, I set a goal to reverse engineer these factory guitars from a handmade perspective.
 Instead of pressing 3 layers, I use 6 very thin layers of maple, alternating the grain orientation for added strength.
 Traditionally, the top wood of a guitar is chosen based on its strength to weight ratio.
 The six ply method produces a very light, yet stiff top.
 The tap tone of a plate can be altered by changing the core wood.
 For example, adding a mahogany laminate to the core will result in a slightly warmer tone, with more bass response.